 (iii) That for any parent or family member on school grounds or participating in an educational activity, officers will not inquire about a family member's immigration status or detain a family member. (iv) That officers will not arrest students for any misdemeanor offense and will endeavor to avoid arresting or citing a student whenever practicable. (v) That officers will not enter information on students into a gang database and will not collect and retain other intelligence records on students.
-Educatin g Families amilies with Preparing Your Family Guides and informational videos. ow Your Rights materials. r to families about school policies and that the district is a welcoming place.
-Remind all parents regularly in many languages that they should have updated emergency contact information so that the school is able to reach the person to - whom the pick them unnecessa rily being turned over to protective services in the event of a raid.
-School C limate Ensure po licies effectively cover discrimination, including harassment.
-Designate report incidents of potential harassment or other discrimination.
-Ensure that students k Engage in a school-wide positive climate program.
-Provide to address cl assroom incidents.
+Educating Families Provide families with Preparing Your Family Guides and informational videos.
+Share Know Your Rights materials.
+Send letter to families about school policies and that the district is a welcoming place.
+Remind all parents regularly in many languages that they should have updated emergency contact information so that the school is able to reach the person to whom they would like their child released in the event that they are not able to pick them up.
+For immigrant families, this is critical to prevent children from unnecessarily being turned over to protective services in the event of a raid.
+School Climate Ensure policies effectively cover discrimination, including harassment.
+Designate one employee at each school as the person to whom students can report incidents of potential harassment or other discrimination.
+Ensure that students know about the designated employee.
+Engage in a school-wide positive climate program.
+Provide teachers with resources and support to instill a positive climate and address classroom incidents.

-15 S. Washington St, Ste.
-201

-1500 Beltline SE, Ste.
-300
+S. Washington St, Ste.
+201 nailarti MI 48197 1500 Beltline SE, Ste.
+300 Grand Panids, MI 4950A

 350 E. Michigan Ave, Ste.
-315
+315 Kalamazon, MI 49007

-15851 Old US 27, Ste.
-73

-7700 Second Ave, Ste.
-603
+15851 Old US 27, 51 Lansing MI 48906 7700 Second Ave, Ste.
+6